lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

    export PYENV_ROOT="/opt/pyenv"
    export PATH="$PYENV_ROOT/bin:$PATH"

-Installable package projects should consider using a directory layout like the one shown below.
-All Python files are below a directory, and the package source files are nested in a subdirectory.
-This layout allows straightforward build-job triggers using the directory paths so Jenkins jobs are triggered appropriately.
-For example, a PyPI merge job should not be triggered by a non-Python change, because the job cannot upload the same package twice.
+Installable package projects should use the directory layout shown below.
+All Python files are in a repo subdirectory separate from non-Python files like documentation.
+This layout allows highly specific build-job triggers in Jenkins using the subdirectory paths.
+For example, a PyPI merge job should not run on a non-Python file change such as documentation, because the job cannot upload the same package twice.

 .. code-block:: bash